gilbert-umuzi/mode/README.md

 * Incremental Query Building: Developing complex SQL queries incrementally, from simpler inner queries to more intricate outer layers, proved beneficial for both understanding and future reusability.

 ## Repository Structure
-* report: final report detailing the findings and insights from the tutorial - Mode-yammer-tutorial-2024-01-12.pdf
+* report: final report detailing the findings and insights from the tutorial - Mode-yammer-case-study.pdf
 * sql_queries: three sample queries are presented: engagement, search, and ab test.
-* python_notebook: focusing on the ab test - python3-notebook_yammer-tutorial.py
+* python_notebook: focusing on the ab test - python3-notebook_yammer-case-study.py
-* data: sample data files used in the project are available as part of the [Mode tutorial](https://mode.com/sql-tutorial/a-drop-in-user-engagement).
+* data: sample data files used in the project are available as part of the [Mode case study](https://mode.com/sql-tutorial/a-drop-in-user-engagement).

 ## Dependencies